Fikri-Rouzan/submission-javascript/README.md

 ## About

-Final learning submission for the Belajar Dasar Pemrograman JavaScript class from Dicoding.
+Submission for Belajar Dasar Pemrograman JavaScript from Dicoding.

 ## Technologies Used